-Open enrollment is coming.
+Open enrollment is here.
 You know, that time of year where you make choices about your benefits at work?
 One area that I've noticed that people may want to take a little more time in comparing their options is in the health insurance plan that they choose.
 As an Eli Lilly employee you can choose from two plans; a Health Reimbursement Account (HRA) or a Health Savings Account (HSA).
-I assume they will again offer these two options for 2018 and will update this article when we find out.
 My experience has been that most people use the HRA.
 But I think you should do some analysis and consider whether the HSA might be a good choice for you and your family.

 You may have heard about the HSA, but maybe you're not sure how it works or how to use it.
 HSAs are relatively complex and can be confusing.
 Is it affiliated with health insurance?
 Does it have anything to do with my retirement?
 Is it a bank account, an investment account?
 It can be all of these things.